Continuous Strategy Replicator Dynamics for Multi--Agent Learning: Examples

 So far our analysis has focused on the symmetric solutions to the steady state equations~\ref{eq:selfconsist}.
 For sufficiently small $\beta$, the symmetric solution is the only one.
 However, above some critical value of $\beta$, another, asymmetric solution appears (strictly speaking, there are two solutions related by $x\leftrightarrow y$ symmetry).
 This is shown in Figure~\ref{fig:Lin3a}, where we compare analytical and simulation results for a particular value of $\beta$.
 In simulations, we had to start from asymmetric initial strategies in order to arrive at the asymmetric steady state.
 The structure of the solution can be summarized as follows: While increasing $\beta$, the strategy around $0$ narrows much faster compared to the strategy around $1$.
 This is also shown in Figure~\ref{fig:Lin3b}, where we plot the bifurcation diagram of the solution to Equations~\ref{eq:selfconsist}.
 For small $\beta$, there is only a symmetric solution, $\gamma_1=\gamma_2\equiv \gamma$.
-Starting from a critical $\beta$, the asymmetric solution appears, with $\gamma_1$ and $\gamma_2$ diverging from each other.
-We note that the symmetric solution exists at any value of $\beta$, as shown by the dashed line.
+Starting from a critical $\beta$, an asymmetric solution appears.
+In the limit $\beta \rightarrow \infty$, one has $\gamma_1 \rightarrow -\infty$, $\gamma_2 \rightarrow \infty$, so that corresponding strategy profiles Equations~\ref{eq:linear_steady} converge to one of the pure asymmetric NE.
+We also note that the symmetric solution exists at any value of $\beta$, as shown by the dashed line.

 To understand the nature of the asymmetric solution, we make the following observation: Consider the discrete map